jonathan-chin/mec-cs/2023-fall/cs-151-tuth/slides/10-loops.md

 ---

-# Do While Loop and Input Validation
+# do-while Loop and Input Validation

 - `input validation` is checking that user input is valid, ie free from error
 - also called `error checking` or `sanitizing` or just plain `validation`